 In addition, visual field in the Klevtsov should be further improved due to partial offset of its astigmatism with eyepiece astigmatism (in other words, visual field quality in the Klevtsov is limited by somewhat reduced astigmatism of the eyepiece).

 Relatively recent use for sub-aperture corrector has been found in the commercial SCT telescope as well.
 Specifically, it is the Celestron Edge line.
 While coma of this compact arrangement can be corrected by aspherizing the secondary, field curvature still remains, and can only be corrected by adding a field flattener.
 Since a pair of lenses can do both, correct for coma and field curvature, aspherizing the secondary becomes unnecessary.
-Two examples below are based on the Celestron's published data (EdgeHD White Paper - Final).
+Examples below are based on the Celestron's published data (EdgeHD White Paper - Final).
 Since no specific prescription has been given in the paper, the systems shown are not the exact replica, but they are in every respect very close to the actual designs, and their performance level should be practically identical.
 There was no attempt to recreate the exact ray spot plots, only to make them similar, or very similar to those published.

 Coma and field curvature can be corrected with a similar corrector consisting of a pair of BK7 lenses, but the astigmatism is nearly twice greater.
 It implies that better correction might be possible with some other, more expensive glass combination, As mentioned, off axis error of these systems is already practically negligible, and added expense for the further improvement - if possible - probably wouldn't be justified.